Automattic/Edit-Flow/readme.txt

 The overall goal of this plugin is to improve the WordPress Admin interface for a multi-user newsroom’s editorial workflow.

+NOTE: Edit Flow requires PHP5+ to work.
+Don't have PHP5?
+Talk to your hosting provider and hop on the PHP5 bandwagon.
+It's awesome.

 There are a few key components to this project:

 * improving the meta data on top of posts to better reflect the information that needs to be recorded about an assignment;